bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Discussion about how we tackle Delete

-- [ ] Overview page should start wtih Goal and Outcome expanded, showing outputs, probabl???
+- [ ] Overview page should start with Goal and Outcome expanded, showing outputs, probabl???
+  - [ ] Open the dashboard with top two levels expanded (show outputs)

 - [ ] Discuss how we tackle oob updates (someone added something to the tree I have to refresh the page)

 - [ ] Results don't have indicators and shit, remove edit button

-- [ ] Open the the dashboard with top two levels expanded (show outputs)

-- [ ] Talk to Luke Everett about linking to sharepoint documents
+- [x] Talk to Luke Everett about linking to sharepoint documents

 - [ ] v4c login css (From ruforum) needs reworking

 - [ ] Conditional loading, to reduce page size

-- [ ] Design the feedback process for, e.g. serer errors
+- [ ] Design the feedback process for, e.g. server errors

 ## 2014-03-12 15:31 Wednesday